Who am I?

 Finally, Who I am now?

 So, who am I?
 I’m you…I’m her…I’m him.
 I’m the result of numerous mistakes.
 A few missteps.
 Plenty of failures.
 Some successes.
-I am in my experiences.
+I am my experiences.
 And If we’re smart enough, we’re the results of the experiences of others.
 That’s why I love to read.
 For the sheer fact that you can learn more from others before actually experiencing it.

 But I’m also hard headed.
 So many things I had to learn the hard way, and still do.
 Life is and can be the best teacher.
 That’s why I always say, ” Books aren’t just to be read, they’re to be lived.”
+Now you know who I am right now.

 “Without Knowledge Action is Useless and Knowledge without Action is futile.”